philou/philou.github.com/_posts/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches.markdown

 Step 3 was rocky, especially the first time.
 We managed through by playing by the organization's rule:

 *   We knew many would meet this unusual request with skepticism. **We started by turning a few critical people into allies to help us get an OK from others.**
 *   **We met these key people one by one and prepared specific pitches to 'sell' our proposal.** Here is [a list of the typical questions we were asked]({{site.url}}/imgs/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches/Part-time-tech-coach-FAQ.pdf).
 I did not provide the answers because they are highly organization-dependent.
 Answering the questions for your organization is a great way to prepare for the pitch.
+(Note: My colleague [Matthieu Tournemire](https://twitter.com/mattrussa) created a wonderful template to create strong pitches.
+Don't hesitate to ask if you would like to learn more about writing compelling pitches.)
 *   Murex has a strong delivery culture. **We knew this role had to be official, or developer BAU would eat the 20% up.** We formalized a part-time technical agile coach role to follow company standards.
 This ensured part-time coaching was taken into account during plannings and end-of-year reviews.

 **Knowing the organization was a clear unfair advantage.** You, too, will have to understand your organization's implicit rules to make your case.

 ## Give it a try now

 Organizations are complex beasts.
-There is no silver bullet for refactorging (Changing organization)! **From experience, though, growing part-time coaches have good chances to make change stick.** Fortunately, it's also straightforward to try:
+There is no silver bullet for refactorging (Changing organization)! **From experience, though, growing part-time coaches has good chances to make change stick.** Fortunately, it's also straightforward to try:

 *   Whenever you encounter coachees that are enthusiastic, and that _gets it_
 *   Ask them if he would like to become a part-time technical agile coach